dany-demise/LitTone/README.md

 ### LitTone
-A fast and lightweight RAW and HDR images editor 📷
+A fast and lightweight online RAW image editor 📷

+## To-Dos
+- [ ] Replace Float32 by Float16 in WebGPU image processing
+- [ ] Add image split by 4